 5. Maintain deadlines at work and home

 Ensure you have deadlines for housework like you have for your office work and try to maintain a time frame for all the work you are doing.
+This is one of the marriage lessons that will take you a long way.
+The most important thing about balancing work and family is about having enough time for both.
+That comes with good time management skills.

 - Be it finishing the dishes, submitting the file, paying the bills, arranging for the board meeting, planning the family get-together or signing that big deal – you must see all of this work as deadlines.